graphhopper/graphhopper-ios/graphhopper-ios-sample/README.md

 ```

 You're done!
 Open *graphhopper-ios-sample/graphhopper-ios-sample.xcodeproj* in Xcode, build & run
-and experiment with GraphHopper on iOS and OS X.
+and experiment with GraphHopper on iOS and OS X. You can place start and end points on the map by holding down the tap.

 ## Requirements

 Everything that [graphhopper-ios](https://github.com/graphhopper/graphhopper-ios)
 requires but the sample project was only tested on iOS 8.0+.

-Also for the import you'll need [Maven](http://maven.apache.org).
+Also for the automatic import method described above you'll need [Maven](http://maven.apache.org).